gmxcyclone/CoolAIProject/README.txt

-Me and Shet game lol cool ai
+Me and Shet and Mo game lol cool ai